J.H. Sears & Co. (New York, US) & Kingsport Press (Kingsport, TN, US)

 The bindings are the same as the Royal Blue Library, faux leatherette with gold stamping.

-All the copies of the Royal Red Library I have have marbled endpapers.
+All the copies of the Royal Red Library I have include marbled endpapers.

 The title page is designed in the same manner as the title page for the Royal Blue Library.
 Like that related series, no dates are included in the books or on the dust jackets.